 I’ve found that the stories surrounding textile traditions are universal, meaning that they bring to light our commonalities and help us recognize our ties with each other — no matter where we reside in the world and what our place is in society.

 Your book highlights 25 textile traditions from 19 different countries, so it’s safe to say that your research spans many diverse cultures.
-Have you noticed any common threads (pun intended) among the textile traditions you’ve studied?
+Have you noticed any common threads (pun intended) between the textile traditions you’ve studied?

 Many weavers across the globe practice backstrap weaving.
 Though the details in the structure of the loom are different across cultures, in all of them, the weavers use their bodies (by leaning forward and back against a strap that connects them to the frame) to create tension on the warp.
 Additionally, I found the similarities between patterns in various countries to be intriguing.
 For example, block-printing in India, Berber rugs from Morocco, and batik in Zimbabwe all hold similar motifs, with analogous meanings.
 And there are also a lot of similarities in several aspects of dyeing techniques, embroidery stitches, knitting styles, and felting methods from around the world.